When everything on your list is priority one

 The MoSCoW prioritization method exists for this exact moment – when your project, sprint, or personal goal list has ballooned past the point of honesty.
 It doesn’t ask you to rank items from most to least important.
 It asks something sharper: which of these would cause the whole thing to fail if missing?

-According to the Standish Group’s widely cited CHAOS reports, a significant share of software features see infrequent use, with some analyses suggesting regular use of only about 20% of features [1].
-(Note: the Standish Group’s methodology is proprietary and has been debated among researchers.)
+Industry analyses have long suggested that a large share of software features see little regular use.
+A frequently cited statistic, originating from a 2002 XP Conference presentation by Standish Group chairman Jim Johnson, estimated that only about 20% of features are used regularly [1].
+(Note: this figure predates the Standish Group’s formal CHAOS reports and its exact methodology has been debated among researchers.)
 MoSCoW gives you the conversation that prevents this kind of bloat.
 And it forces a binary sort: does this make or break the outcome, or are we including it out of habit?

 MoSCoW prioritization method is a requirements classification technique that sorts every item in a project, backlog, or goal list into four categories – Must Have, Should Have, Could Have, and Won’t Have – to separate what is non-negotiable from what can be deferred or dropped entirely.